NeraSamples/circuitpython_usb_serial/README.md

 Since Circuitpython 7, it is possible to enable a second serial channel (some chips might be limited) for binary communication without limitations and without losing the REPL, so you can still see debug prints and errors.

-Note that you can use the REPL serial port with `usb_cdc.console`, but that is not available on boards that don't have USB OTG, like the suffixless ESP32 or the ESP32-C3.
+Note that you can use the REPL serial port with `usb_cdc.console`, but that is not available on boards that don't have USB OTG, like the suffixless ESP32 or the ESP32-C3 and C6.

 Using the data serial channel requires creating a `boot.py` file containing the following code.
 The file requires a reset to be active after it's created the first time (it runs whe the board boots).